SteeltoeOSS/Documentation/api/v4/management/loggers.md

 # Loggers

-The Steeltoe Loggers endpoint provides the ability to view and change the minimum logging levels in your application at runtime by using the Steeltoe dynamic logging provider.
+The Steeltoe Loggers endpoint provides the ability to view and change the minimum logging levels in your application at runtime by using Steeltoe dynamic logging.

 You can view a list of all active loggers in an application and their current minimum levels.
 Each entry contains the effective minimum level, and optionally the original minimum level if overridden.